i-tanova/ProGit/README.md

  ##### What is version control system?
 * System that records changes to a file or set of files over times so taht you can recall specific version later.
 ##### What variants they have?
- Old VCS store each version of the file as patch sets:
   1. Local version controls
   2. Centrailzed Version Control Systems
     Centralized Version Control Systems as CVS, Subversion have a single server that contains all the versioned files.